d42-schemas/d42-docs/docs/features/declaration.md

 ---
 id: declaration
-title: Declaration
 slug: declaration
 ---
 # Declaration

-[district42](https://pypi.org/project/district42/) is a data description language for defining data models.
-It provides a simple and expressive way to define the structure and constraints of your data.
+The `d42` package offers a data description language for defining data models.
+It provides a simple yet expressive way to outline the structure and constraints of data.

 ### Defining Schemas

-The `district42` package provides a variety of built-in data types, including booleans, integers and strings, as well as more complex data types like lists and dictionaries.
+`d42` includes a variety of built-in data types, such as booleans, integers, strings, and more complex types like lists and dictionaries.

-Here's an example of defining a simple schema using `district42`:
+Here's an example of defining a simple schema using `d42`:

 ```python
 from d42 import schema